 Gorillas have a significant offensive advantage in this battle!

 Humans tend to attack using a variety of predatory methods.
 They will pursue prey until it’s too tired to fight back.
 They may also ambush their prey and try to kill it with a quick strike.

 Gorillas don’t have a prey drive since they are primarily herbivorous.
 They prefer to eat plants and some insects rather than hunt down animals.
 When they confront most new creatures, including humans, they’re more curious than anything else.
 Their capacity for terrifying attacks doesn’t come to the forefront unless the animal triggers it first.

 Would an Unarmed Human Beat a Gorilla in a Fight?

 No, an unarmed human being could not beat a gorilla in a fight.
 Simply put, gorillas are far too strong for human beings to overcome.
-If the human sees the gorilla first, the best the human could hope for is finding a nearby place to hide.
+If the human sees the gorilla first, the best the human could hope for is to find a nearby place to hide.

 When threatened, gorillas have viciously thrashed and mauled humans.
-They used a combination of beating, bites, and dragging in these attacks, one of which have resulted in death for the human.
+They used a combination of beating, bites, and dragging in these attacks, one of which has resulted in death for the human.